ethyca/fidesops/docs/fidesops/docs/guides/user_management.md

 # User Management
+Fidesops users can be easily managed from both the built-in control panel, and a series of [API endpoints](#managing-users-from-the-api).
 ## Managing Users from the UI
-Fidesops users can be easily managed from the built-in control panel.
 The User Management panel displays a view of all users within the system, and provides a search bar for retrieving users by username.

 ![user panel](../img/admin_ui/user_management.png)